15 Products That Seem Useful but Are Actually a Waste of Money

 The Psychology Behind Consumer Behavior

-The moment you hand over your money, a little battle starts inside your brain.
 On one side, you’ve got the excitement of something new.
-On the other side, you’ve got that creeping feeling that maybe it wasn’t the smartest move.
-Marketers are experts at making the excitement louder and the doubts quieter.
+On the other, you’ve got that creeping feeling that maybe it was one of those useless items you didn’t actually need.
+Marketers are masters at turning up the excitement and silencing the doubts.

 The Power of Branding and Advertising